 Fresh Resources for Web Designers and Developers (March 2019)

-A lot has happened during the last few months in the world of web development.
-Firstly, the new block-based editor, codenamed Gutenberg, has finally been merged into WordPress 5.0.
-It’s a really big change since its inception as it sets a new foundation for WordPress to evolve in the future and will change the way how developers extend WordPress functionalities.
+A lot has happened in the world of web development during the last few months.
+First, the new block-based editor, codenamed Gutenberg, has finally been merged into WordPress 5.0.
+This is a significant change since its inception, as it sets a new foundation for WordPress to evolve in the future and will change how developers extend WordPress functionality.

-Secondly, a few of our fellow developers have created some really useful tools, such as one that allows view JSON in terminal and a couple of React libraries that can prove a great help in web design and development projects.
+Second, several of our fellow developers have created some really useful tools, such as one that allows viewing JSON in the terminal and a couple of React libraries that can prove helpful in web design and development projects.

-And lastly, some of the most effective resources, references, and plugins have been launched to help you update your projects according to the newer trends.
+Finally, some of the most effective resources, references, and plugins have been launched to help you update your projects according to newer trends.

-Let’s get on the most comprehensive list of fresh web development resources.
+Let’s get to the most comprehensive list of fresh web development resources.

 Gutenberg Handbook